d3/d3-selection/README.md

 * The [multi-value map](http://bl.ocks.org/mbostock/3305515) variants of selection.attr, selection.style, selection.property, selection.classed and selection.on are now implemented as distinct methods rather than overloading the arguments.
 See [#2109](https://github.com/mbostock/d3/issues/2109).

+* The selection.classed method has been renamed selection.class.
+(Even though “class” is a reserved word in ES6, since ES5 we’re allowed to use it as an identifier name.)
+The corresponding multi-value variant is selection.classes.

 * The d3.ns.prefix namespace map is now exposed as d3.namespace.

 * Removed support for Sizzle.